Judge rules U.S. teenager should return to Wisconsin to face shooting charges | Law-Order

 Judge rules U.S. teenager should return to Wisconsin to face shooting charges

-An Illinois judge on Friday ordered the extradition of a teenager accused of fatally shooting two protesters and wounding a third during protests in August in Wisconsin.
+An Illinois judge on Friday ordered the extradition of a teenager accused of fatally shooting two protesters and wounding a third during demonstrations in August in Wisconsin.

 Paul Novak, a judge in Lake County, Illinois, where 17-year-old Kyle Rittenhouse is being held, handed down a six-page ruling denying the teen's request for release and ruled he must raise his self-defense claims in a Wisconsin court.
-The ruling was issued hours after an extradition hearing at which Rittenhouse's lawyers did not call any witnesses on Friday, despite indicating that they may elicit testimony from his mother and four experts, including a lawyer who specializes in self-defense cases.
+The ruling was issued hours after an extradition hearing at which Rittenhouse's lawyers did not call any witnesses, despite indicating they may elicit testimony from his mother and four experts.

-In addition to arguing that Rittenhouse acted in self-defense, his lawyers have alleged technical errors in the paperwork behind their client's detention in Illinois.
-At Friday's hearing, the Lake County state's attorney argued that the paperwork was in order and that he should be extradited to Wisconsin, said Lee Filas, a spokesman for the Lake County State's Attorney.
+In addition to arguing Rittenhouse acted in self-defense, his lawyers had alleged technical errors in paperwork behind his arrest in his hometown of Antioch, Illinois, close to Kenosha, Wisconsin where the shootings took place.
+Novak said he found no paperwork issues and it was not his role to judge the merits of the case under extradition law.

+"These are matters that can be raised in Kenosha, Wisconsin, through pre-trial proceedings or during trial," Novak wrote.
+John Pierce, Rittenhouse's lawyer, said on Twitter that he planned to appeal the ruling to the Illinois Court of Appeal.

 - READ MORE ON: